George Gephard

-George Gephard (1830–1901) was an early settler in Nevada County, California, where he built a toll road, and later was a member of the Los Angeles Common Council, the governing body of that city.
+George Gephard (c.
+1830–1901) was an early settler in Nevada County, California, where he built a toll road, and later was a member of the Los Angeles Common Council, the governing body of that city.
 He was said to be responsible for getting together enough money to establish a state normal school in Los Angeles, the forerunner of the University of California branch in that city.

 Family

-Gephard was born in Alsace-Lorraine, at that time part of Germany, in 1830 and was brought to America as a baby.
+Gephard was born in Alsace-Lorraine, at that time part of France, in about 1830 and was brought to America as a baby.
 He spent his boyhood in Western Pennsylvania.

 He was married and left his widow and two daughters when he died in his residence at 238 North Grand Avenue on April 12, 1901, at the age of 71.
 One daughter, Frances, was the wife of J. J. Meyler and the other, Nettie Gephard, lived at the family home.
 Interment was at Evergreen Cemetery, Los Angeles.